 Prior to the current Administration, Presidential papers of all sorts were considered to be the private property of the President.
 Such papers were accepted by the Archivist for deposit in Presidential libraries subject to conditions imposed on their use and availability by the President in question or his personal representatives.
 See H.R.
 Rep. 95-1487, 5 (1978).
-President Nixon's effort to conclude an agreement with the Administrator of the General Services Administration concerning the disposition of his papers and tapes in the twilight of his Presidency prompted the passage WINSTRATIVELY SENSITIVE - not to be of and without authority of the Counsel to the President of the Presidential Recordings and Materials Preservation Act, Public Law 93-526, 44 U.S.C. § 2107 note.
-That Act granted GSA custody of the Nixon papers, and became the model for the Presidential Records Act of 1978, Public Law 95-591, 44 U.S.C. § 2201 et seq.
+President Nixon's effort to conclude an agreement with the Administrator of the General Services Administration concerning the disposition of his papers and tapes in the twilight of his Presidency prompted the passage of the Presidential Recordings and Materials Preservation Act, Public Law 93-526, 44 U.S.C. § 2107 note. granted GSA custody of the Nixon papers, and became the model for the Presidential Records Act of 1978, Public Law 95-591, 44 U.S.C. § 2201 et seq.
 This Administration is the first one to which the Presidential Records Act applies, and accordingly there is no precedent whatsoever to aid in interpreting the Act.
 The earlier Presidential Recordings and Materials Preservation Act is significant because it has been heavily litigated, see, e.g., Nixon v.
 Administrator of General Services, 433 U.S. 425 (1977), and precedent under that statute may be informative with respect to issues arising under the Presidential Records Act.
 In this regard it is important to note that litigation concerning the Nixon files continues to be active, and that the consequences of pending and future Nixon files litigation could well affect the handling of Reagan Presidential materials.

 In light of the Presidential Records Act the material that may be deposited in a Presidential archival depository is of two types: Presidential records and all other material, including personal records of the President, known as Presidential historical materials.
 Presidential records are the property of the United States, 44 U.S.C. § 2202, and the Archivist is to assume control of all such records upon the conclusion of a President's last consecutive term.

 44 U.S.C. § 2203(f)(1).
 The Archivist is to deposit Presidential records in a Presidential archival depository, established as described above.
 44 U.S.C. § 2203(f)(2).